 Balea Med products are one of my favorites.
 I’ve tried shampoos, lotions, creams.
 So, when I saw the ultra-sensitive milk, I bought it without hesitation.

 No perfumes, no parabens, made in Switzerland.
 It sounds too good, I said to myself.

 It’s even written on the package how you should use the milk with your fingers, in circular motions, and remove with a cotton pad.

-It’s also noted safe to clean your eye makeup (not all milk cleanser specify if they’re suitable for eyes).
+It’s also noted as safe to clean your eye makeup (not all milk cleanser specify if they’re suitable for eyes).
 It works well with everyday face makeup; the skin is soft after use.
 No strong scent.
-But sadly, my eye makeup won this round and staid on my face.
+But sadly, my eye makeup won this round and stayed on my face.

 I use the milk in the morning, to clean and freshen the face.

 Result – soft skin, but eye makeup still hanging around.

 Uriage’s dermo fluid had a long and unhappy life in my bathroom.